 The second set of performance measures for infrastructure condition are the percent of lane miles on the NHS non-interstate in good and poor condition.
-IDOT statewide targets are 27 percent of NHS non-interstate lane miles in good condition and no more than 6 percent in poor condition in 2022.
-Within the KATS MPA, the base-year data, provided by IDOT, indicates about 29 percent of the NHS non-interstate was in good condition and 14 percent was in poor condition.
-Based on construction projects that have occurred after the base-year data was collected and projects included in the KATS TIP were considered, it is estimated that approximately 52 percent of NHS non-interstate lane miles will be in good condition in 2022 and slightly over 6 percent will be in poor condition, which means KATS is expected to be a positive contributor toward statewide pavement in good condition, but a slightly negative contributor toward statewide pavement in poor condition.
+IDOT reviewed and adjusted statewide targets for pavement condition at the 2-year, mid-performance period.
+IDOT updated statewide targets to be 21 percent of NHS non-interstate lane miles in good condition and no more than 9 percent in poor condition in 2022.
+Within the KATS MPA, the base-year data, provided by IDOT, indicated about 29 percent of the NHS non-interstate was in good condition and 14 percent was in poor condition.
+After reviewing the new data and based on construction projects that have occurred after the year data was collected and projects included in the KATS TIP (through FY 2022), it is estimated that 60.43 percent of NHS non-interstate lane miles will be in good condition in 2022 and 9.69 percent will be in poor condition, which means KATS is expected to be a positive contributor toward statewide pavement in good condition, but a slightly negative contributor toward statewide pavement in poor condition.